How Does Attorney-Client Privilege Work in a Personal Injury Case?

 Hiring an attorney to represent you during an injury claim has many benefits.
 Research has shown hiring an attorney may improve your chances of recovering maximum compensation for your damages.

 Another benefit is attorney-client privilege.
 Most communication with your attorney about your case is confidential and cannot be disclosed to the insurance company or anyone else.
 You do not want the opposing party to learn things they could use against you to devalue or even deny your claim.

 Below, our experienced attorneys discuss attorney-client privilege and when it applies.
-If you have more questions about the benefits of working with an experienced New Jersey personal injury lawyer, Lynch Law Firm offers a free initial consultation.
+If you have more questions about the benefits of working with an experienced New Jersey personal injury lawyer, Lynch Law Firm, PC offers a free initial consultation.
 We have helped countless personal injury victims secure compensation for their claims.

 Attorney-client privilege ensures conversations about legal help are confidential.
 When you talk to a lawyer about your claim, he or she cannot share it with anyone else.

 This means that the attorney-client privilege takes effect the moment a potential client connects with an attorney who may represent him or her during a case.
 Our attorneys offer a free and confidential consultation to discuss the details of your claim and see what legal options may be available to you.

 When the attorney-client relationship is established in a personal injury case, you, as the client, have the right to expect a certain duty of confidentiality from your attorney.
 Generally, an attorney may not reveal any oral or written communications between their legal team and a client.
 This includes any phone conversations, emails or text exchanges.